 So, if your business doesn’t have a YouTube channel yet, it’s time to change that.

 The good news is that countless companies have already found success with YouTube marketing, so we have a pretty good idea of what’s required.

-Here are the four main steps you need to take to create the kind of popular content on YouTube that ends in greater profits.
+Here are the five main steps you need to take to create the kind of popular content on YouTube that ends in greater profits.

 Although many marketers contend that YouTube should be considered a social media channel, the platform functions much more like a blog.

 Platforms like Instagram and especially Twitter are all about having conversations.
 Companies that do well on these sites know that they need to engage with other accounts and respond to those that comment on their posts.